-To appeal one's academic status, academic dismissal, a student must present the request and related explanation in writing to the graduate coordinator/director and chair of the department offering the program, and the reasons or circumstances behind failure to remain in good standing.
-The department chair/coordinator/director will review this appeal with the appropriate departmental committee and render a recommendation.
+To appeal one's academic status, academic dismissal, a student must present the request and related explanation in writing to the graduate coordinator/director and chair of the department offering the program, and the reasons or circumstances behind failure to remain in good standing along with a application for readmission to the University.
+The department chair/coordinator/director will review this appeal with the appropriate departmental committee and render a recommendation to the Office of Admission for readmission to the program.
 If the appeal is unsuccessful, the student may then appeal to the Vice President for Academic Affairs.